OTonGitHub/ASA-ServerSetup/README.md

 > to SSH or Enter-PSSession into the server to run the following commands,
 > so all the commandlets are preceded with weather they are run on client or directly on the server._

+if at any point a restart is required, use `Restart-Computer` to restart the server.

 everything that will be installed or persisted will be to the following directory

 - `C:\ASA-SingleEntryPoint`